 Have I contextualized the results in our broader company challenges.

 Yes, it is good to give executives and others results but it can help the message if you have already acknowledged some of the reasons why some of the results might be the way they are and why there might be particular challenges.
 This is a good segue into explaining that you can still improve and make the company a greater place to work for all.

 Can I identify 3-4 possible questions for action over the next quarter?

 Yes, no more than this, and after that it is best to narrow it down to 1-2 that you feel you can really get some movement and interest and change around.
 This should be agreed upon and supported by senior executives and then communicated to all employees.

-- A Quick Results Guide for Managers
+- Results Guide for Managers

 - Careful with comments